antoinemartin/PowerShell-Wsl-Alpine/README.md

 ## TODO

+- [ ] Add a switch to avoid the configuration of the distribution.
-- [ ] Document customization of the distrbution.
+- [ ] Document the customization of the distrbution.
-- [ ] Add a command to export the current filesystem and use it as input for other distrbutions
+- [ ] Add a command to export the current filesystem and use it as input for other distrbutions.
+- [ ] Allow publication of the module through github actions.
+- [ ] Publish the customized root filesystem to improve startup.